fenton1000/mf-portfolio-five-big-boring-shop/README.md

 * A Back button allows the shopper to return to the main products page.

-* If the user is logged in the option to add the item to favourites is provided or a heart symbol is displayed if the item is already on the logged in users favourites together with the option to delete it from the favourites list.
+* If the user is logged in the option to add the item to favourites is provided or a heart symbol is displayed if the item is already on the logged in user's favourites together with the option to delete it from the favourites list. **Note that deleting an item from the favourites here will refresh the product detail page.
+The option to remove an item from favourites is also provided on the my profile page and refreshes that page with the item removed.
+This is achieved by passing the appropriate redirect URL to the delete favourite view.**

 * If the user is an admin superuser the product management options to edit or delete a product are provided.